CS490Project/CS490Project/README.md

 This app allows people to draw pictures in a collage format.
 Friends will able to view other's pictures.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Social Networking / ART
 - **Mobile:** On mobile devices only
 - **Story:** Asks users daily to draw a portion of a picture and share it with friends.
-At the end of a period it will show a collage of all drawings
+At the end of a period it will show a collage of all drawings.
 - **Market:** Any person is able to use and enjory this app.
 - **Habit:** This app is recomended to be used daily so that the collage is full.
 - **Scope:** Our scope is connecting people all around the world and showing their creativity.